kohlhofer/Crossings/chapters/chapter-02.md

 # Chapter 2: The Store Ledger

 The store sits low to the ground, clapboard faded, windows crowded with hand-lettered signs.
 Paint peels from the sills.
 The porch sags under the weight of seed sacks and empty crates.
 A thermometer nailed to the wall reads eighty-five degrees in the shade.
+Dust hangs in the heavy air, stirred only by the occasional hot breeze that brings the scent of baked earth and distant cotton fields.

 The bell above the door chimes softly as he pushes it open, the hinges groaning.
 Inside, the air is thick with dust and the faint sweetness of molasses.
 Shelves half-empty.
 Flour in cloth sacks, their sides soft with age.
 Penny candy in glass jars, out of reach for most.
 The jars catch the light from the window, casting small rainbows on the worn wooden counter.